North-Shore-AI/nx_penalties/docs/20251203/implementation_specs/11_GRADIENT_TRACKING.md

 ### Implementation Notes

-1. **Nx.Defn.grad/2**: Unlike PyTorch's `retain_graph=True`, Nx computes gradients symbolically.
+1. **Nx.Defn.grad/1**: Unlike PyTorch's `retain_graph=True`, Nx computes gradients symbolically.
 No graph retention needed.
+The function returns a new function that computes the gradient.

 2. **Error Handling**: Some operations may not be differentiable.
-Return 0.0 with warning rather than crashing.
+Return `nil` with warning rather than crashing.
+The pipeline integration includes a `*_grad_norm_error` metric when this occurs.

 3. **Flattening**: Flatten gradient tensor before computing norm to handle arbitrary shapes.